 Water consumption increase

 To compound people’s financial woes, the pandemic caused a significant rise in water consumption in homes across the country.
-Increased time at home during lockdown and associated behaviour changes, such as frequent and longer handwashing, and increased showering and washing of clothes, especially where key workers were concerned, resulted in a 15-20% increase in water consumption, with some areas seeing peak demand of up to 40% above normal consumption volumes.
+Increased time at home during lockdown and associated behavior changes, such as frequent and longer handwashing, and increased showering and washing of clothes, especially where key workers were concerned, resulted in a 15-20% increase in water consumption, with some areas seeing peak demand of up to 40% above normal consumption volumes.
 This represents a UK-wide increase of more than 2.2 billion litres of water per day being used1.

 By early August 2020 over 70,000 payment breaks had been granted by the 17 water companies in England and Wales2.
 But whilst payment holidays have helped customers to manage temporary change in their financial circumstances, they are not the best support option for a longer-term financial shock.
 For customers experiencing financial detriment, missed payments and accrued accumulation of debt, is likely to lead to increased payments in the future.
 The possibility of increased bills may well coincide with the end of Government financial support and increased unemployment.